balderdashy/sails-docs/upgrading/To1.0.md

 # Upgrading to v1.0

 ### Note:
-> Sails version 1.0 has not officially been released, but is available for preview for those who want to try out the coming release or get a head start on upgrading.
-Please note that this version is not intended for use in production applications: instead, we recommend production Sails apps use the [latest stable version from NPM](https://www.npmjs.com/package/sails) until v1.0 has been formally released.
+> Sails version 1.0 has not officially been released, but is available for preview for those who want to try out the bleeding edge or get a head start and see what the upgrade process will look like.
+Please note that this version is not intended for use in production applications and still has some known issues.
+We recommend Sails apps use the [latest stable version from NPM](https://www.npmjs.com/package/sails) until v1.0 has been formally released.

 ### Installing the 1.0 preview